Computing at St Robert Bellarmine Primary School

 September 2014 saw the launch of the new Computing Curriculum throughout Primary Schools in England.

-Computing (formally referred to as Information and Communication Technology) is concerned with how computers and computer systems work, and how they are designed and programmed.
+Computing (formerly referred to as Information and Communication Technology) is concerned with how computers and computer systems work, and how they are designed and programmed.
 Pupils studying computing will gain an understanding of computational systems of all kinds, whether or not they include computers.
 Computational thinking provides insights into many areas of the curriculum, and influences work at the cutting edge of a wide range of disciplines (Naace 2014)

 At St Robert Bellarmine Primary School we have worked hard to ensure that Computing supports the learning of our children through three major aspects: